libplctag/libplctag.NET/README.md

 ## Getting Started

-In most cases only the  libplctag package will be needed.
-It can be added in Visual Studio through the package manager or via the commandline:
+Add the libplctag package in the Visual Studio Nuget Package Manager UI or via the commandline:

 `> dotnet add package libplctag`